rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

     oc -n openshift-logging rollout restart daemonset collector
     ```

+    !!! warning
+        You may see this warning message which can be safely ignored:

+        ```
+        Warning: spec.template.metadata.annotations[scheduler.alpha.kubernetes.io/critical-pod]: non-functional in v1.16+; use the "priorityClassName" field instead
+        ```

 ## View the Metrics and Logs

 Now that the Metrics and Log forwarding is set up we can view them in Grafana.